joeytwiddle/significant-white-space/README.md

 - Argument parsing to set options from commandline

 - Clear documentation, detection and warning of problematic code configurations.
+(This will be a list of WONT_FIX examples.)